informalsystems/quint/doc/adr001-transpiler-architecture.md

 Hence, we have to be very careful when definining our assumptions about the input and output of every pass.

+The use cases of this architecture are as follows:

+ 1. A transpiler from TNT to Apalache IR (TLA+).

+ 1. A VSCode plugin that enables fast feedback about syntax, types, etc.

+ 1. An LSP server that could be used with other text editors (vim, emacs).

+ 1. Custom linters and translators by external contributors.
+For instance, to translate TNT to a programming language, in order to write a simulator.

 <a name="TranspilerContext"></a>

 ## 1. Transpiler context